I overcame size with mechanics (Edwin Moses)

 Sony is at the other extreme.
 It appears that they originally pretty much took their APS designs and did little tweaking to make them smaller.
-Other than the 16mm f/2.8 lens, none of Sony's E-Mount lenses can be considered small, though many of them are fairly light in weight.
+Other than the 16mm f/2.8 lens, almost none of Sony's E-Mount lenses can be considered small for the sensor size, though many of them are fairly light in weight.
 The FE-Mount for the Sony A7 cameras is more of the same, in spades, particularly when you get to the f/2.8 zooms.

 So the size/weight/traveling benefits vary between the different mirrorless options.
-Right now you can pick between the ridiculously small Pentax Q and the approaching full frame sized (except for body size) Sony FE mount cameras.
-So the gain here is variable.
+Right now you can pick between the small 1” sensor Nikon J5 and the much larger full frame Sony FE mount cameras.
+So the gain here is quite variable.
 Make sure you know what it is you're seeking in terms of light/small and make sure that the camera you choose attains that.

-Another thing that people like to point out is that, since these cameras do very respectable (and in some cases, like the GH4, superb) video, you can stuff them in places that you normally can't get a regular video camera.
+Another thing that people like to point out is that, since these cameras do very respectable video—and in some cases, like the GH4, superb video)—you can stuff them in places that you normally can't get a regular video camera.
 Olympus Pen cameras were used to film in places on the track for the movie Secretariat, for example, including in the starting gate.
 Thin is good when you're trying to pin a camera to a wall.

 It may not seem like it at first, but there are certainly other gains, some of which you might not have thought of.